Understanding PMOS (PCOS) and Fertility

 Consider these strategies for supporting your mental wellbeing:

-• Recognize it’s not your fault: The mental health aspects of PCOS are part of the condition, not a personal failing
+• Recognize it’s not your fault: The mental health aspects of PMOS are part of the condition, not a personal failing

-• Connect with others: Join PCOS support groups or and engage in the Sterling Parents communities where you can share experiences with others who understand
+• Connect with others: Join PMOS support groups or and engage in the Obi communities where you can share experiences with others who understand

-• Seek professional support: Mental health professionals, particularly those familiar with PCOS and fertility issues, can provide valuable tools for managing depression and anxiety
+• Seek professional support: Mental health professionals, particularly those familiar with PMOS and fertility issues, can provide valuable tools for managing depression and anxiety

 • Discuss with your healthcare provider: Treatment options may include therapy, support groups, or in some cases, medication